Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Generalized Blockage Adjustment

-Here, a method for forecasting confined performance based on \citeauthor{houlsby_application_2008}'s LMADT model and the Maskell-inspired bluff-body scaling is described.
-We expect that this approach is likely similar to that employed by \citet{whelan_freesurface_2009}.
-A separate evaluation of the forecasting method of \citet{steiros_analytical_2022} as applied to the experimental data is provided as supplementary material \citep{hunt_supplemental}.
+Here, a method for adjusting performance across blockage ratios using \citeauthor{houlsby_application_2008}'s LMADT model and a Maskell-inspired bluff-body blockage correction is described, and its efficacy evaluated over a range of $\beta$ and $\lambda$.
+We suspect that this approach is similar to that employed by \citet{whelan_freesurface_2009} and may be interpreted as a generalized bluff-body blockage correction that allows for transformation of known turbine performance at one blockage ratio ($\beta_1$) to some other arbitrary blockage ratio ($\beta_2$).
+A separate evaluation of the generalized blockage correction of \citet{steiros_analytical_2022} as applied to the experimental data is provided as supplemental material \citep{hunt_supplemental}.
 Consider a turbine in a channel (or an array of equally-spaced turbines spanning the channel width) with known performance at blockage ratio $\beta_1$ and Froude number $Fr_{h}$.
 At a given operating condition (e.g., $\lambda_1$) the turbine's thrust coefficient is $C_{T,1}$ and bypass velocity is $u_{b,1}$.
 As for Glauert-derived blockage corrections, for the same turbine or array operating at a different blockage ratio, $\beta_2$, assume that there is a freestream velocity, $U_{\infty,2}$, that yields the same dimensional thrust on the turbine as at $\beta_1$ and $U_{\infty,1}$:

 Therefore,

 Since the thrust on the turbine scales with the bypass velocity in a Maskell-inspired approach, equal thrust at $\beta_1$ and $\beta_2$ requires equal bypass velocity: